 Assistance Dogs - aiding those with disabilities other than those listed above, including but not limited to Mobility Assistance, Post-traumatic Stress Disorder (PTSD), Autism Assistance, Diabetic Alert and Seizure Response/Alert.

 Q: So I can just put a jacket on my dog and call it a service dog, right?

 A: Wrong!
 You can only have a service dog if you qualify as a disabled American under the Americans with Disabilities Act.
 It is against the law to pass a dog off as a service dog if you do not have a disability.
 It is also against the Federal law to claim your dog as a service dog if it is not trained to do tasks that specifically aid your disability.

-Faking a service dog can damage the positive reputation registered service dogs provide.
+Faking a service dog can damage the reputation of legitimate service dogs.
 Since pets and emotional support animals are not trained to the level of service dogs, their behavior in a public setting can be disruptive to businesses and the general public.
-Our dogs are trained in basic obedience and begin socialized around 8 weeks old to behave when they are out in public.
-Service dogs are trained to be focused on their partners and perform whatever live-saving tasks are necessary.
+Our dogs are socialized and trained in basic obedience around 8 weeks old so that they are able to behave when they are out in public.
+Service dogs are trained to be focused on their partners and perform whatever life-saving tasks are necessary.
 Other animals entering buildings could also distract working service animals when they should be focused on their partners.